Florida Nursing Homes

 Although it’s difficult not to visit a family member you haven’t seen in a while, visits are still risky and will continue to be for the next several months, until more of the population is vaccinated.
 If possible, try to talk with your family by phone instead of making in-person visits.
 If you do go in-person, be sure to wear a mask, use hand sanitizer, and maintain a 6ft distance from everyone you encounter in the facility.

-You can also call the facility and ask if your loved one’s vaccine has been scheduled, as the state has made elderly people over 70 a priority group for vaccination.
+You can also call the facility and ask if your loved one’s vaccine has been scheduled, as the state has made elders people over 70 a priority group for vaccination.
 If your family member has not been vaccinated and there are no plans to do so soon, ask the facility staff why and when they can expect to receive a vaccine.

-Unfortunately, the vaccine has come too late for many seniors who have already died or become chronically ill from Covid-19.
+Unfortunately, the vaccine has come too late for many elders who have already died or become chronically ill from Covid-19.
 Nursing homes and assisted living facilities have a duty to protect their residents from harm, including infectious disease.
 If you believe your loved one may have suffered from nursing home negligence in relation to the pandemic, please contact us for a free consultation.

 Is your loved one in a facility affected by a Covid-19 outbreak?
 Follow our list here